looxis-renaud/remotecontrolled_electric_winch/README.md

 ## ToDo
 - set up some sort of encryption or password for a secure connection between transmitter and receiver
 - set up some way to calibrate PWM Settings and Pull Values.
+- add Bernd's line cutter
+- improve mechanics and mounting on the bike trailer